Dendro-X0/opendeploy-cli-docs-site/src/content/opendeploy/overview.md

 # Overview

-OpenDeploy CLI is a cross‑provider deployment assistant for the modern web stack.
+OpenDeploy CLI is a Next.js‑first, cross‑provider deployment assistant for Vercel and Netlify.
 It focuses on reliable, repeatable workflows with great local/CI ergonomics.
-In addition to Next.js, the CLI supports Astro, SvelteKit, Nuxt, and Remix, and deploys to Vercel, Netlify, Cloudflare Pages, and GitHub Pages.
+In addition to Next.js, the CLI supports Astro and SvelteKit, with early (beta) support for Remix and Expo.

 ## Status